parthdarekar/qiskit_basic/README.md

 # qiskit_basics
-Contains simple programs implemented using IBM's Qiskit framework.
+Contains some programs implemented using IBM's Qiskit framework.

 # Current implemented programs are-
 1. Generation of the Bell states